molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ![Upload file screen](images/plugin-upload/result-screen.png?raw=true, "Result")

 ##### <a name="dataexplorer-reports"></a>Data-explorer "Reports"
 The reports functionality is made for overriding the default row or rows view in the Data-explorer.
-Overriding of the views is only posible in development enviorement before the application is deployed into the server.
-In this short tutorial I will show you how to achive this.
+Overriding the views is only possible in development environment before the application is deployed into the server.
+In this short tutorial I will show you how to achieve this.

 There are two ways to override reports: